Wednesday, July 30, 2008

 Homeschool wise we've been trying out a few things.
 Last week we made pompoms, with varying success depending on the thickness of the wool.
 I read it works better to have a very fine ply, but we wanted to try a few colours, and some of the thicker ones really didn't work all that well.
 Still it was a fun exercise, and they look quite nice hanging in our carport.

 Today we tried out making our own felted sheets.
 We're not sure yet if it was a success- they're still drying, so time will tell.
 I found a method using sushi mats, so since we have an abundance of them that seemed perfect.
-It was a bit tricky with Elessar, he was very enthused to join in, and help with laying the wool.
+It was a bit tricky with Arden, he was very enthused to join in, and help with laying the wool.
 If it comes out nicely I plan to use some on the slippers I'm making for Gabriel.

 Gabriel has just felted his first bit of knitting and sewn it into a beautiful pillow for his doll.